dreyyfuss/irawo-meals/README.md

 * ### **meal_count**

+    This route gets the meal data for that day and displays it.
+Only users with management privilleges can access this route.

 * ### **general_history**

+    This route allows users with management privilleges to check the meal ticking history of any user between two dates.

 * ### **users**

+    This route allows only users with admin privilleges to choose from two options, either to manage users or to check user history.

 * ### **manage_users**

+    This route allows users with admin privilleges to manage users.
+Here, the admin user can delete any user account, reset their password or check the meal ticking history of the user.

 * ### **user_history**

+    This route can only be accessed through a POST request and carries out the action of displaying the meal ticking history of a particular user between two selected dates.

 * ### **reset_password**

+    This route can only be accessed through a POST request and carries out the action of reseting the password of the selected user.

 * ### **delete_user**

+    This route can only be accessed through a POST request and carries out the action of deleting the account of the selected user.

 * ### **add_user**

+    This route allows a user with admin privilleges to add a new user.
+Here, the username and privilleges of the new user can be selected.